Ruin0x11/szurubooru/doc/API.md

 - `<name>`: the category name.
 - `<color>`: the category color.
 - `<usages>`: how many tags is the given category used with.
+- `<order>`: the order in which tags with this category are displayed, ascending.
 - `<is-default>`: whether the tag category is the default one.

 ## Tag